February 06, 2020

 Ganesh Chaturthi is easily one of the most popular festivals that celebrates the coming of Lord Ganesha.
 It is a beautiful and symbolic journey of a young Ganesha who comes down from his home in The Himalayas to visit his family for 10 days before returning to Mount Kailasa.

 Unfortunately, while the rituals associated with this festival are pious and glorious, they may not necessarily be ideal for the environment.
 However, there are ways to celebrate this festival while reducing the impact on nature.
-Here are seven ways to enjoy an environmentally conscious celebration.
+Here are six ways to enjoy an environmentally conscious celebration.

 If DIY is your thing, take this opportunity to fashion your own Ganesha idol using Shadu chi Mati or natural clay, and use natural colours made from turmeric, red sandalwood, Multani Mitti (Fuller’s earth) etc. to paint it.
 There are plenty of idol makers who use materials like Alum, which dissolves quickly and purifies wastewater.
 Another option is Plant-a-Ganesha, which is an idol made from red-soil, natural fertilisers and Tulsi seeds (Holy Basil).
 The idol is placed in a planter under water until it dissolves.
 It is the perfect way to celebrate an eco-friendly Ganesh Chaturthi while adding positive vibes to your home.